Cozy Peach Kitchen

 Side view of onion dip in bowl with three potato chips

-French onion dip is one of my guilty pleasures.
+French onion dip is one of my favorite foods.
 It's like the Midwestern analog to the South's pimento cheese: creamy, dippable, and downright addicting.

 I grew up eating it on everything: potato chips, sandwiches, hot dogs...
 I'm not afraid to say that I love French onion dip in all of its forms.
-Especially this dairy-free version!
+Especially this dairy-free version made with silken tofu.

 Recipe highlights

-• Texture: Made ultra-creamy and dairy-free using silken tofu and vegan mayo
+• Texture: Vegan French onion dip is ultra-creamy and dairy-free thanks to silken tofu and vegan mayonnaise.

-• Can be made in advance 2-3 days
+• Prep ahead: Can be made in 2 to 3 days in advance.

 Labeled ingredients